JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 }
 ```

-Pay attention to the `commandView` and `lastCommand` mechanism that allow a view to detach and re-attach for things such as configuration changes on Android.
+Pay attention to the `commandView` and `lastCommand` mechanism that allows a view to detach and re-attach, for example for configuration changes on Android.

 #### MVI for declarative UI frameworks {initial-collapse-state="collapsed"}